Azziet/Orca_CodeChallenge/README.md

 **Definition:**
 > Application - Application Layer: Defines the jobs of the API is supposed to do and directs the expressive domain objects to work out problems.
 The tasks this layer is responsible for are meaningful to the business or necessary for interaction with the application layers of other systems

-*Orca.API* contains the API Controller which is responsible for handling inputs. `GET` and `POST` methods have been implemented to store and retrieve Contracts.
+*Orca.API* contains the API Controller which is responsible for handling inputs. `GET`, `DELETE` and `POST` methods have been implemented to store and retrieve Contracts.

 ## 2. Domain